apache/mxnet/contrib/clojure-package/README.md

 #### Generation of NDArray and Symbol apis

 The bulk of the ndarray and symbol apis are generated via java reflection into the Scala classes.
-To generate, use the `dev/generator.clj` file.
-These generated files are checked in as source, so the only time you would need to run them is if you are updated the clojure package with an updated scala jar and want to regenerate the code.

-To do this run the leiningen task
-`lein run generate-code`
+The files are generated as a compile time step (AOT) in the `dev.generator` namespace.

-Or load in the repl and use the functions:
+You may also run this manually with the repl functions:

 `(generate-ndarray-file)`
 and